 Insightful employers, like wise investors, take the long view.
 They focus not on bright, shiny objects but on the true and proven value of their assets.
 Yesterday’s assumptions and practices about the nature and value of talent have been thrown up in the air.
 Today’s challenges of tight labor markets and key knowledge embedded in a mature workforce have been highlighted by the ongoing exit of 60 million Boomers from the workforce.

-Major employers have spent the past few decades cutting costs by eliminating pension plans, restraining wage growth and using early retirement to jettison “expensive workers.”
+Major employers have spent the past few decades cutting costs by moderating pension plans, restraining wage growth, and turning to early retirement to jettison “expensive workers.”
 Aging workers paid a price for these changes.
 After the Great Recession, stock markets and profits are at record highs and the recent tax bill has strengthened balance sheets.

 The Path Forward